 Help prepare your witnesses for questions that the employer or the Appeals Examiner may ask.
 Because you know what happened, you know what is likely to be asked.
-Witnesses must tell the truth, but it is helpful for them to have thought about the issues in advance so that they can answer accurately.
+Witnesses must tell the truth, but it is helpful for them to have thought about the issues in advance so that they can answer concisely and accurately.

 If you know a witness whose testimony would be helpful to you but who won’t participate in the hearing voluntarily, you can request that the Appeal Tribunal subpoena the witness.
 To do that, fax or mail a letter to the Appeals Examiner and explain why you need the particular witness(es) to testify.
 Be sure to include the witness’s contact information.

 To get testimony from witnesses who will not or cannot come to the hearing and whom you don’t want to subpoena, ask them to sign a certification.
 A certification is a written statement, signed under oath, that says what the witness knows to be true.
 It is best to have the certification notarized, but if that’s not possible, a signed letter will do.
 Be aware, though, that the Appeals Examiner is likely to give more weight to witnesses who appear by phone than to written testimony, and more weight to sworn written testimony than to a written statement.

 How can I introduce documents into evidence during my Appeal Tribunal hearing?